jameswhatcott/constellation-mythology/README.md

 ## Minimum Viable Product

-The app meets minimum viable product status when a user opens the app, a map of the night sky directly over their location is displayed and an assessment of the expected quality of star viewing based on the weather at their location.
+The app meets minimum viable product status when a user opens the app, a map of the night sky directly over their location is displayed, and an assessment of the expected quality of star viewing based on the weather at their location is presented.